Rating:

 Description

 The longest (1125 feet) and highest (275 feet) cantilever bridge in the world when built in 1877.
 It was the highest bridge of any type in North America until 1888 when Young's High Bridge was built to 283 feet a few miles away.
 A new bridge was built around this bridge in 1910-11 which was 308 feet tall, surpassing Young's High Bridge.
 The 1877 bridge continued in use during construction of the new bridge around it and was only dissembled sometime after the 1911 bridge was in use.
 The Cincinnati Southern Railway was and still is owned by the city of Cincinnati.
 Contract cost for bridge was $390,000.
 Final cost of the bridge was $404,856.58.
-The Southern Railway leased the Cincinnati Southern Railway and operated the line.
+Cincinnati Southern Railway built and owns the bridge.
+Cincinnati, New Orleans & Texas Pacific (CNTP) leased and continues to lease the line from Cincinnati Southern though CNTP is owned by Norfolk Southern (formally Southern).

 Facts